Governance & Compliance draft

 Risk if stagnant

 Relying on provider certifications gives the illusion of compliance without actual organisational control.
 Provider certifications demonstrate the provider's controls, not the organisation's.
 Regulators increasingly expect organisations to demonstrate their own governance, not merely point to suppliers.
+Without an AI-specific onboarding step, AI features activated inside already-procured SaaS tools accumulate outside any review record, and the organisation cannot tell a regulator which AI systems it operates.

 L2 Contractual